SagunDevMan/turtle_circles/README.md

 Bugs:
 - When starting the program, the turtle does multiple spins before actually drawing
 - Can get laggy
-- Not a bug, but the comments are very confusing (will fix later)
+- Not a bug, but the comments are very confusing (fixed)